OSCELOT/MyMessages/README.md

 Thanks to Diego Roberto de Sousa for translation.

+The https://community.blackboard.com/ links below will not work atarting 12/21/19 due to Blackboard migration to new Community Site.
+Plan to update these links below hopefully by 1/18/20

 Supplemental Information: https://community.blackboard.com/ideas/2949-my-messages

 Please post your status with installing My Messages B2 on Q2 2019 with optional CUs (Self-Hosted or Managed Hosted):